Inspiring our young engineers

 Design and Technology prepares pupils to participate in tomorrow’s rapidly changing technological world by encouraging them to think creatively and become innovative problem solvers.
 DT helps develop children’s skills and knowledge of designing and making functional and innovative products.
 It is our mission to give pupils the opportunity to develop and showcase their creativity and problem solving skills as well as build their confidence, curiosity and resilience to become caring citizens of our planet, which will support them as adults in their everyday life and chosen career paths.

-At Langley Preparatory School at Taverham Hall, this is taught by teaching all pupils from Year 3 to Year 8 a level of technical understanding within a broad range of designing and making skills.
+At Langley Preparatory School at Taverham Hall, DT enriches our broad curriculum.
+It is taught by teaching all pupils from Year 3 to Year 8 a level of technical understanding within a broad range of designing and making skills.
 Both traditional and modern techniques are taught in a friendly environment where enjoyment, safety and inclusivity are benchmarks of Design and Technology at our Taverham Hall site.

-All pupils develop intellectually and creatively as well as become better at lateral thinking.
-They improve their initiative and determination to manage their time and resources towards the manufacture of a high quality final product, but in a friendly and hard working environment.
+All pupils develop intellectually and creatively as well as become familiar with lateral thinking.
+They improve their initiative and determination to manage their time and resources towards the manufacture of a high quality final product, all in a friendly and purposeful working environment.

-Aesthetics and functionality are taught within the recently refurbished department where a range of CAD (Computer Aided Design) software and CAM (Computer Aided Manufacture) is taught with the suite of individual computers and the latest interactive whiteboard, adjacent to a pleasant well facilitated workshop catering for wood, metal and plastic technologies.
+Aesthetics and functionality are taught within the recently refurbished department where a range of CAD (Computer Aided Design) software and CAM (Computer Aided Manufacture) is taught with a suite of individual computers and an interactive whiteboard, adjacent to a pleasant well facilitated workshop catering for wood, metal and plastic technologies.

-Pupils in Year 8 who have demonstrated particular ability in the subject over the course of the preceding 2 years, may be selected to work towards a Design and Technology scholarship, where extra time outside the normal lessons will be offered to enable completion of the design folder and associated project of the pupil’s choice.
+Pupils in Year 8 who have demonstrated particular ability in the subject over the course of the preceding two years, may be selected to work towards a Design and Technology scholarship, where extra time outside the normal lessons is offered to enable completion of the design folder and associated project of the pupil’s choice.